-The primary role of Disability Services at St. Cloud Technical & Community College (SCTCC) is to facilitate equal access to educational programs, services, and activities for students with documented disabilities.
+The primary role of Accessibility Services at St. Cloud Technical & Community College (SCTCC) is to facilitate equal access to educational programs, services, and activities for students with documented disabilities.

 Students with documented disabilities at SCTCC have a right to:

 - Equal access to programs, services, and activities at SCTCC through compliance with state and federal laws,

 - Equal opportunity to receive reasonable accommodations and services for opportunities to learn (which may also include the use of assistive technologies),